Prices include: recoil pad installed, action glass bedded, and sanded and oiled.

 Install sling swivel studs: $40

-Cheek piece cut out/riser installation: $quoted based on product but most will be on the order of two hours or $160
+Cheek piece cut out/riser installation: Priced based on the product's installation requirements but most will be on the order of two hours or $160

 Mill bottom of forearm for rail: $40